 “…for us (in the Barisan Nasional), we place priority on human values and give due respect to a statesman who has sacrificed a lot for the country, no matter what his views may be on various issues”

-Najib have good ideas (in fact, he have great ideas and putting Idris Jala in charge of the improvement on the delivery system was one of them) but implementation of those ideas is yet to be seen in real action (all that is needed is for some NGOs to make noise, implementation of solid ideas is scaled back).
+Najib has good ideas (in fact, he have great ideas and putting Idris Jala in charge of the improvement on the delivery system was one of them) but the implementation of those ideas is yet to be seen in real action (all that is needed is for some sinister NGOs to make noise, implementation of solid, rationale ideas is scaled back).

 We’ll hail Dr M as statesman when he behaves like one…